alexch/codelikethis/public/lessons/javascript/a_taste_of_javascript.md

 * Try to read it -- really try! -- and pull out the pearls from the pig slop

 See also: [What went wrong?](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong) from MDN

-# What will we learn?

-In this class, you will learn about:

-*  The command line and why we use it
-*  How to run your code interactively or from a file
-*  How to make a very simple website run on your own computer
-*  How to deploy your website to the cloud, where anyone in the world can visit

-Follow along online!
-Put a browser pointed at this site on one side of your screen, and Terminal on the other.

-# What if I know some of this already?

-* Pair up
-* Help your partner, help your neighbor
-* Docendo discimus ("By Teaching We Learn")
-* Promote yourself to TA

-> The best way to learn is to teach. <br>- [Latin proverb](https://en.wikipedia.org/wiki/Docendo_discimus)

 # Technical requirements